pverscha/phd_thesis/10-chapter_1_introduction.md

 A mass spectrometer is a very advanced and expensive device that allows us to measure the "weight" of molecules.
 Instead of measuring the force of gravity on an object (which is what a traditional scale does), a mass spectrometer uses magnetic and electric fields to measure the **mass-to-charge** ($m/z$) ratio of the particles in the input sample.

+Typically, molecules will be ionized (or charged) after which their mass-to-charge ratio is measured.
+Mass spectrometry typically begins by vaporizing or dissolving the sample of interest and injecting it into a mass spectrometer.
+Next, the sample is ionized, usually by bombarding it with high-energy electrons, or by using a laser.
+This process converts the molecules in the sample into charged ions which can then be separated based on their mass-to-charge ratio using a combination of electric and magnetic fields.
+The ions are accelerated through these fields, causing them to be deflected in different directions depending on their mass-to-charge ratio.
+The resulting ion separation creates a mass spectrum, which shows the relative abundance of ions at different mass-to-charge ratios.

 These "mass-to-charges" for each of the particles that were found in the input sample can be visualised as a **mass spectrum** (see \autoref{fig:mass_spectrum}).
 Each peptide that's fed into the mass spectrometer produces such a mass spectrum, which is not necessarily unique (i.e. different peptides can produce the same mass spectrum) and the following step in shotgun metaproteomics consists of mapping these mass spectra onto peptide sequences.

-![Example of a mass spectrum for the molecule "7,15-O-diacetyl-5-O-benzoyl-3-propanoyl-13,17-oxy-14-oxopremyrsinol", taken from [@bittremieuxSpectrumUtilsPython2020].
+![Example of a mass spectrum for the peptide WNQLQAFWGTGK/2, taken from [@bittremieuxSpectrumUtilsPython2020].
 The different peaks in the spectrum correspond with the observed "mass-to-charge" ratio of the different particles of the input sample. \label{fig:mass_spectrum}](resources/figures/chapter1_mass_spectrum.svg)

+We have to make a distinction between mass spectrometry consisting of a single step (MS1 mass spectrometry) and tandem mass spectrometry (often denoted as MS/MS or MS\textsuperscript{2}).

+###### MS1 vs Tandem Mass Spectrometry (MS/MS)

+MS1 is a type of mass spectrometry that measures the mass-to-charge ratio (m/z) of intact peptides or proteins.
+In MS1, the peptide mixture is ionized and then introduced into the mass spectrometer, which separates the ions based on their m/z ratio.
+The resulting spectra represent the mass distribution of the entire peptide population, without any information about the sequence of individual peptides.

+MS/MS, also known as tandem mass spectrometry, is a more advanced form of mass spectrometry that provides more detailed information about the peptide sequence.
+In MS/MS, the peptide mixture is first subjected to MS1 analysis to select a particular peptide ion of interest.
+Then, this ion is isolated and fragmented into smaller fragments using collision-induced dissociation.
+The resulting spectra provide information about the amino acid sequence of the peptide, as well as the types and positions of any post-translational modifications.

 ##### Matching mass spectra with peptide sequences
 Now, in order to map mass spectra back to peptide sequences, researchers use **search engines**.